Narendran040/CMOS/README.md

 used in most very large-scale integrated (VLSI) or ultra-large-scale integrated (ULSI) circuit chips.
 The term "VLSI" is generally associated with chips containing thousands or millions of metal oxide semiconductor field effect transistors (MOSFETs).
 The term "ULSI" is generally associated with chips containing billions, or more, MOSFETs.
-We'll avoid the use of these descriptive terms in this book and focus simply on "digital and analog CMOS circuit design
 > The CMOS IC Design Process

  ![cmos](https://github.com/Narendran040/CMOS/assets/157210399/4f6e6277-388e-43cd-9b43-d087af40786a)